An Ultimate Guide to WhatsApp Business API Pricing

 Understanding the WhatsApp Business API pricing model

-The WhatsApp Business API’s pricing strategy revolves around the conversation-based pricing model.
+The WhatsApp API’s pricing strategy revolves around the conversation-based pricing model.
 Simply put, businesses are charged based on the number of conversations they have with their customers.

-The WhatsApp Business API costs
+The WhatsApp API costs

 How does conversation-based pricing work?